Roy Mustang: Appearances

 Following the death of his best friend, Lieutenant Colonel Maes Hughes, Mustang investigates the incident in secret despite the military closing the case after convicting Maria Ross.
 Trusting in Ross's innocence, Mustang fakes Ross's death and engineers her escape from Amestris.
 While breaking into a military laboratory, Mustang kills Lust, an immortal creature known as a homunculus, who was investigating his actions and was going to kill subordinates.
 Recovering from his wounds, Mustang learns that the Führer King Bradley is also a homunculus and tries to expose him to the top echelons of the military.
 This move costs Mustang and deprives him of his subordinates - Bradley places Hawkeye, Mustang's adjutant, under his command and authorizes the transfer of Mustang's remaining personnel to the far reaches of Amestris.

 Mustang is later contacted by General Olivier Armstrong, who is intending to join forces with various troops to attack Central City, the capital of Amestris.
 He then meets up with his subordinates, and the four attack Central's military while Bradley is gone.
 Mustang later confronts the homunculus Envy after learning that he was Hughes' true murderer; fueled by rage, Mustang easily defeats Envy.
 As Mustang prepares to finish Envy off, he is convinced by Hawkeye, Edward, and Scar not to kill him and allow his own thirst for vengeance to consume him.
-Later, the homunculi attack Mustang, forcing him to use alchemy to become the fifth human sacrifice needed for their leader.
+Later, the homunculi attack Mustang, forcing him to use human transmutation to become the fifth human sacrifice needed for their leader.
 This results in Mustang losing his eyesight as part of the sacrifice, although he continues to fight with Hawkeye to help him direct his attacks.
 However, after the final fight is over, a former comrade, Tim Marcoh, offers to use a Philosopher's Stone to restore Mustang's eyesight on the condition that he promises that he will be a part of a movement to restore Ishbal.
 Mustang accepts and is put in charge of the East region as brigadier general.